Final Ministerial Statement: Ministerial Conference on Marine Litter and Plastic Pollution

 While we see the need for further quantification and qualification of global economic, social and environmental impacts of plastic along its life cycle, available information indicates that the costs of inaction, including the costs of environmental damage and social impacts, far exceed those of actions taken to combat global plastic pollution and marine litter.
 Urgent action is required in order to avoid significant economic, social and environmental costs.

-- Be based on a precautionary approach, polluter pays and other relevant environmental and Rio Declaration principles, and acknowledge the devastating impact of global plastic pollution on ecosystems, human health, the climate and livelihoods.
-The Agreement should cover all international gaps recognized by the AHEG1 and complement and enhance the coordination with existing regional and global instruments such as the Basel Convention, while avoiding duplication of efforts.
+a.
+Be based on a precautionary approach, the Rio Declaration and other relevant environmental principles.
+Acknowledging the devastating impact of global plastic pollution on ecosystems, human health, the climate system and livelihoods.
+The Agreement should cover all international gaps including those identified by the AHEG1 and complement and enhance the coordination with existing regional and international instruments such as the Basel Convention, while avoiding duplication of efforts.

-- Contain solutions based on cross-sectoral and holistic approaches that address the whole life cycle of plastics and sustainable alternatives aiming at circularity.
-Preventive measures should be prioritized, including designing out plastic waste and pollution, and fostering reduction, reusability, repairability and recyclability, while remediating the existing plastic pollution using a risk-based approach.
+b.
+Contain solutions based on cross-sectoral and holistic approaches that address the whole life cycle of plastics and sustainable alternatives aiming at circularity.
+Preventive measures for both sea- and land-based sources, should be prioritized, including designing out plastic waste and pollution, and fostering reduction, reusability, repairability and recyclability, while remediating the existing plastic pollution using an evidence and risk-based approach.

-- Include specific measures for plastics considered to present particular risks to the environment and human health due to their chemical structure and additives, and for certain products regarded as difficult to collect and manage safely.
+c.
+Include specific measures for plastics considered to present particular risks to the environment and human health, especially women and children, due to their chemical structure and additives, and for certain products regarded as difficult to collect and manage safely.

-- Include sufficient, predictable and adequate means of implementation to support developing countries, including for upgrading their infrastructure and improving their policies and legal frameworks.
+d.
+Include adequate and predictable means of implementation to support developing countries, including technological support and improving their policies and legal frameworks.

 The need for capacity building and technology transfer should be considered, as well as technical and financial assistance to developing countries.
-We recognize that different national circumstances require solutions to be tailored in order to achieve a smooth and inclusive transition, while building on best available techniques and environmental practices.
-The approaches used should be sustainable, science-based and pragmatic, promoting preventive and precautionary measures.
+We recognize that different national circumstances require solutions to be tailored in order to progressively achieve a smooth and inclusive transition, while building on best available techniques and environmental practices.

 1 Ad Hoc Open-ended Expert Group on Marine Litter and Microplastics